 Buildings with preschool special education programs will receive additional discretionary dollars included in their WSS allocation for school-wide program support, specifically to support the additional demand on office staff.
-See page 22 for more information.

 SPECIAL EDUCATION SERVICE DELIVERY MODELS

 The special education classroom material budget amounts are set in the WSS and listed below with guidance from the central special education department.
 Each school can determine the best way to use the money allocated to their special education department within the rules for the use of special education dollars.